njari/njari.github.io/_posts/crochetcounter.markdown

 ### Journey 2 - Using the pattern

 Allow users to go through each row one and mark it as done/undo it.("frogging") One can end at any point in a row.
+This should be saved and progress can be shown as a bar?
 On completing the very last row - one can have a celebratory gif that pops up.